aowen87/cvgTools/README.md

   ./cvgTools --command=ToWig --input_type=c --input=path/_to/_input/_file
   ``

-  Of course, the command above takes in a bed coverage file, but you can easily use this command with a bed file by changing --input/_type=c to --input/_type=b
+  This is the one command that currently accepts both bed files and bed coverage files as input.

 * **NaturalWinAvg** <a name="NaturalWinAvg"></a>